stomp-js/rx-stomp/Contribute.md

    $ npm run karma
    ```
 1. Please follow GitHub guidelines to raise a PR against `develop` branch.
-1. Travis CI will run tests against a freshly installed RabbitMQ.
+1. GitHub actions will run tests against a freshly installed RabbitMQ.
-1. Travis CI will also test current `ng2-stompjs` against this build.
-   Failing this part of the tests itself is not an issue, it only suggests
-   that a coordinated release of both libraries might be needed.
 1. Raise an issue if you are unclear.